FamiliarBreakfast/ProjectMinkowski/README.md

 - refactor entity/collision system for better performance
 - custom input system (in progress)
 - predictive aim reticle
 - FTL??
-There is engine support
+There is engine support (in the sense it doesnt immedietly crash)
 - - could cause paradoxes?
 - - - might not be a problem
 - weird ftl stuff???